peterhinch/micropython-micro-gui/README.md

  * `callback=dolittle`
  * `args=[]`

+Classmethod (inherited from `Screen`):
+ * `value(cls, val=None)` The `val` arg can be any Python type.

-The `DialogBox` is a `Window` subclass.
-Pressing any button closes the dialog and sets the `Window` value to the text of the button pressed or "Close" in the case of the `close` button.
-The outcome can therefore be tested by running `Window.value()` or by implementing the callback.
+The `DialogBox` is a `Screen` subclass.
+Pressing any button closes the dialog and sets the `Screen` value to the text of the button pressed or "Close" in the case of the `close` button.
+The outcome can therefore be tested by running `Screen.value()` or by implementing the callback.
 The latter receives the `DialogBox` instance as a first arg, followed by any args supplied to the constructor.

-Note that dialog boxes can also be constructed manually, allowing for more flexible designs.
+Note that dialog boxes can also be constructed manually, enabling more flexible designs.
 For example these might have widgets other than pushbuttons.
 The approach is to write a user subclass of `Window`.
 Example code may be found in `gui/demos/screens.py`.

 ###### [Contents](./README.md#0-contents)